sflavelle/writing/Shorts and One-Shots/Better The Jevil You Know.md

 "...Okay, but how?"
 You leaned against the handle of a Dualsense controller.
 "Because you died in *my* body... unless I finally *am* succumbing to the madness everyone thought you had."

 "Ueeheehee!
 You're funny, little lightner."
 A large hand descended toward you, and despite your attempt at brushing him away, he picked you up with ease, holding you in his palm.
 "You see, young Kris and I had so much fun with our numbers game that I had decided to join him!
-By placing my soul in the gift I bestowed upon him, I could be as free as I desired, and the King would be none-the-wiser, none-the-wiser!"
+By placing my soul in the prize that I bestowed upon him, I could be as free as I desired, and the King would be none-the-wiser, none-the-wiser!"
 He grinned, fanged teeth visible.
 "I simply needed someone to take my place~!"

 You crossed your arms, frowning.
 "Well, you got me, I'm a sucker.
 So why are you bringing me with you now...?"